 ODOT Local Road Access Program...

-The ODOT Local Access Road program provides $1 million annually for local access road improvements with Ohio’s 32 Appalachian counties as identified by the Appalachian Regional Commission (ARC).
+The ODOT Local Access Road program provides $1 million annually for local access road improvements within Ohio’s 32 Appalachian counties as identified by the Appalachian Regional Commission (ARC).
 To be eligible, a project applicant/sponsor must demonstrate the proposed project assists in creating or retaining jobs by improving access to industrial and business parks, education centers and recreation areas.

 Funding is provided through the Surface Transportation Block Grant Program (STBGP).
 Eligible project activities include preliminary engineering, design, right-of-way and construction.
 Funding is available for initial project development and construction and reconstruction/rehabilitation of an existing roadway if initial construction did not involve funding from the ARC.
 Federal participation ranges from 80% to 100%.